 I looked at the woman and craned my head.
 “Is that what you were planning, Mrs. M.?”
 I asked.

 She shrugged.
-“I don’t know nothing about no transfer, but I am not sorry one bit.
+“I don’t know nothing about no transfe to Mexico, but I am not sorry one bit.
 That president of the bank, he is a dumbbell.
-Excuse me for saying so, Mr. Joseph, darling, but he is empty-headed.
+Excuse me for saying so, Mr. Joseph, darling, sir, but he is empty-headed.
 I never liked him one bit.
 He treat me like an old lady.
 He treat me like a dummy, so I show him who is the smart one and who is the dummy.”

 “But …” I heard the words slip out of my mouth without being able to stop them.
 “But, you knew that setting up a loan scam was wrong.
 You knew it was wrong and that someday you’d be caught.
 Didn’t you?”